AzizjonKasimov/chatbot_resume_website_backend/README.md

 ## Deployment

 This project is configured for deployment on Render with the included `build.sh` script.
 The setup requires no external database management, making deployment straightforward.

+## Customization

+### Resume Context Configuration

+The chatbot requires your personal information to provide accurate responses about your background:

+- **Context File**: Edit `resume_website_backend/chat/context.txt` to include your work experience, skills, education, and other relevant information
+- **Instructions**: Modify `resume_website_backend/chat/instructions.py` to customize how the chatbot responds and behaves

+These files serve as the knowledge base for the AI, so make sure to update them with your specific details before deployment.

 ## Development